Carlos-Antunis/carlos-antunis/README.md

 ## About me

 - I'm student of Physics at bacharelor degree in Universidade Federal de Alagoas;
-- Currently I'm learning Computational Physics advised by Professor F. A. B. F. de Moura
+- Currently I'm learning the basics of Computational Physics

 ## Research lines

-Actually I'm working with Computational Physics in:
+Actually I'm working with scientific research in Computational Physics advised by Professor F. A. B. F. de Moura in:

-1. Transport properties in low-dimensional systems with emphasis in Non-linear dynamic and rare events
+1. Transport properties in low-dimensionality systems with emphasis in Non-linear dynamic and rare events

 ## Social